Decorated Gingerbread Men: Quick and Easy Christmas Cookies

 Great For Holiday Parties

-Great for Parties: A few years ago, I was responsible for the treats for the kindergarten class party.
+A few years ago, I was responsible for the treats for the kindergarten class party.
 I thought about cupcakes, but those are always so messy and the kids usually only eat the frosting anyway.
 So I decided on cookies, but I didn't have much time to decorate them.
-I had sprinkles and red and green M & Ms but not much else.
+I had sprinkles and red and green M&Ms but not much else.
 So I experimented and came up with this design which was a big hit with the parents, teachers, and kids.

-Easy and Taste Great: I love this design because it looks professional, but it is so very easy to make.
+I love this design because it looks professional, but it is so very easy to make.
 Yet, what surprised me is that these cookies actually taste really good.
-The mixture of the cookie, the frosting, the candy cane and the M & Ms actually makes this one of my favorite eating cookies at Christmas (especially when I make them with my shortbread cookie recipe below).
+The mixture of the cookie, the frosting, the candy cane, and the M&Ms actually makes this one of my favorite eating cookies at Christmas (especially when I make them with my shortbread cookie recipe below).
 Yesterday, my husband was eating one and told me it was his favorite Christmas cookie--which means a lot from a chocoholic!

-Kids Can Make: When I ended up making them for several other events and the next year, I enlisted the help of the kids (6 and 8) to make them with me.
-Even preschoolers could probably help put the M & Ms on the cookies.
+When I ended up making them for several other events and the next year, I enlisted the help of the kids (six and eight) to make them with me.
+Even preschoolers could probably help put the M&Ms on the cookies.

-Lots of Variations: I usually do the red/green alternate cookies but I've also done all green and all red ones and they look beautiful.
+I usually do the red/green alternate cookies, but I've also done all green and all red ones and they look beautiful.
 You could probably make them in blue or white too.
 There are a lot of fancier and more time-consuming ways to make decorated cookies, but these are so easy, kids can make a whole batch.

 Here are some ways I've used them: